steam/presentations/oss-by-default/open-source-by-default.md

 # [fit] ![inline](https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Apache_Software_Foundation_Logo_%282016%29.svg/512px-Apache_Software_Foundation_Logo_%282016%29.svg.png)

-^ requires contributors sign a Contributor License Agreement, who has rights to use the code is more explicit but it is harder to administer
+^ Apache 2 requires contributors sign a Contributor License Agreement, which is more explicit but it is harder to administer.

 ---